International collaboration partners

 Fortum is involved in the following organisations and funds:

-Eurelectric is the sector association which represents the common interests of the whole electricity industry at pan-European level.
+Eurelectric is the sector association which represents the common interests of the whole electricity industry at the pan-European level.

 Euroheat & Power is the international association of district heating and cooling.